artefactual/automation-tools/README.md

 Any new scripts added to these directories will automatically be run alongside the existing scripts.

+There are also several scripts provided for common use cases and examples of processing that can be done.
+These are found in the `examples` directory sorted by their usecase and can be copied or symlinked to the appropriate directory for automation-tools to run them.
+If you write a script that might be useful for others, please make a pull request!

 ### get-accession-id

 * _Name:_ `get-accession-id`